ivanayov/github-contribution-appreciation/README.md

-One of the ways that the Kubernetes community shows appreciation for the "chopping wood and carrying water" work that contributors do is to send them chocolate, a shirt, or some other kind of physical gift (see their talk at OSLS here: http://sched.co/DjtU).
+One of the ways that the Kubernetes community shows appreciation for the "chopping wood and carrying water" work that contributors do is to send them chocolate, a shirt, or some other kind of physical gift as described in [this talk at 2018 OSLS](http://sched.co/DjtU).
 Not all open source projects are resourced to give this kind of gift.
 What if there was a way for an open source maintainer to give a badge to a contributor whom they appreciate such that this badge shows